Finite time/Infinite time blow-up behaviors for the inhomogeneous nonlinear Schr\"{o}dinger equation: Introduction

-where $u=u(x,t):\R^N\times \R\rightarrow \C$ is a complex-valued function, $0<b<\mbox{min}\{2, N\}$ and $1+\frac{4-2b}{N}<p<2^{\ast}$, where $2^{\ast}=\infty$ if $N=1,2$, and $2^{\ast}=1+\frac{4-2b}{N-2}$ if $N\geq3$.
-This equation has a rich physical background, it was suggested that stable high power propagation can be achieved in plasma by sending a preliminary laser beam that creates a channel with a reduced electron density, and thus reduces the nonlinearity inside the channel (see \cite{Gill-00, Liu-Tripathi-94}).
+where $u=u(t,x): \R\times\R^N\rightarrow \C$ is a complex-valued function, $0<b<\min\{2, N\}$ and $\frac{4-2b}{N}<p<2^{\ast}_b$, where $2^{\ast}_b=\infty$ if $N=1,2$, and $2^{\ast}_b=\frac{4-2b}{N-2}$ if $N\geq3$.
+The equation has various physical contexts such as stable high power propagation can be achieved in plasma by sending a preliminary laser beam that creates a channel with a reduced electron density, and thus reduces the nonlinearity inside the channel (see \cite{Gill-00, Liu-Tripathi-94}).
 In particular, if $b=0$, equation \eqref{IDNLS} is the following classical nonlinear Schr\"odinger (NLS) equation

-It is well known that if $u(x,t)$ is a solution of \eqref{IDNLS} so is
+It is well known that if $u(t,x)$ is a solution of \eqref{IDNLS}, so is

-Denote $s_c=\frac{N}{2}-\frac{2-b}{p-1}$, then the scaling leaves $\dot{H}^{s_c}$ norm invariant, that is,
+Denote $s_c=\frac{N}{2}-\frac{2-b}{p}$, then the scaling leaves $\dot{H}^{s_c}$ norm invariant, that is,